 The medical condition that you ended up with after using Ozempic might have caused you to be unable to work again, or unable to ever again work in the same job field.

-If you’ve suffered a loss or reduction of earning capacity due to a condition you developed after taking Ozempic, the Ozempic attorneys at Nadrich & Cohen can help you recover compensation for this.
+If you’ve suffered a loss or reduction of earning capacity due to a condition you developed after taking Ozempic, the Ozempic attorneys at Nadrich Accident Injury Lawyers can help you recover compensation for this.

 Pain And Suffering